dsinecos/drone-location-tracker/docs/drone-simulator.md

     2. For each drone it creates a random life period between 10 and 30 seconds.
 At the end of this period the simulated drone shuts down and sends no further location updates
     3. It uses the `UPDATE_INTERVAL` environment variable to decide the interval at which the drones would send updates.
 It is set at a default value of 1second

 2. `isOnline` - This function simulates the network connectivity status of the drone.
 This returns a promise that resolves with a Boolean specifying whether the drone is online.
-The function returns true with a 50% chance.
+The function takes an argument to define the probability of the drone being online.
+The default probability is set at 0.5.

 3. `getPosition` - This returns a promise that resolves with the current location of the Drone.